Civil procedure in South Africa: Exception

 All of the above are technical aspects of the summons that are apparent ex facie (on the face of) the document.
 The amended MC rules only make provision for exception on the first two grounds.
 This is brought in line with the HC rules, which provide for exception on the first two grounds.
 The rationale of the exception is that a defendant cannot be expected to file his defence if he is prejudiced somehow.
 The aim of the exception is thus to have the summons dismissed and do away with the action in its entirety.

 The exception must be raised within 10 days of receipt of the notice of intention to defend.

 The exception is taken by way of a notice of motion without an affidavit.
 It sets out the basis of the exception, as exactly which aspect of the summons that the exception is levelled against as well as the grounds for the exception.
 Where the exception is taken on the grounds that the summons is vague and embarrassing, the defendant is required to state that he has given the plaintiff a chance to rectify the cause of complaint.
 A prayer appears at the end of the notice of exception in which the defendant requests the court to uphold the exception and dismiss the claim.

 If an exception is not raised timeously, the defendant may not raise it at a later stage unless he has the leave of the court.
 The exception may not generally be raised during the trial.
 Once the notice of exception has been filed on the plaintiff, the exception has to be enrolled for hearing.
 This is usually done on ten days' notice (MC) and five days' notice (HC).
 A formal hearing thus proceeds where the party raising the exception (the excipient) has the onus of proof.
 The excipient must prove not only that the summons is defective but also that he will suffer prejudice if the court does not uphold his exception.

 If the exception is upheld, the plaintiff may be ordered to rectify his papers or court may dismiss the plaintiff's claim.
 In such a case, this only amounts to final judgment if the plaintiff does not then apply for leave to amend his papers.
 If the court dismisses the exception, the defendant is then required to file his plea within ten days.

-It is important to note the difference between a special plea and an exception.
+There is a difference between a special plea and an exception.